opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta``.

-    :param method: The Hough transform variant, one of the following:
+    :param method: One of the following Hough transform variants:

             * **CV_HOUGH_STANDARD** classical or standard Hough transform.
 Every line is represented by two floating-point numbers  :math:`(\rho, \theta)` , where  :math:`\rho`  is a distance between (0,0) point and the line, and  :math:`\theta`  is the angle between x-axis and the normal to the line.
 Thus, the matrix must be (the created sequence will be) of  ``CV_32FC2``  type

-            * **CV_HOUGH_PROBABILISTIC** probabilistic Hough transform (more efficient in case if picture contains a few long linear segments).
+            * **CV_HOUGH_PROBABILISTIC** probabilistic Hough transform (more efficient in case if the picture contains a few long linear segments).
 It returns line segments rather than the whole line.
-Each segment is represented by starting and ending points, and the matrix must be (the created sequence will be) of  ``CV_32SC4``  type
+Each segment is represented by starting and ending points, and the matrix must be (the created sequence will be) of  the ``CV_32SC4``  type.

             * **CV_HOUGH_MULTI_SCALE** multi-scale variant of the classical Hough transform.
-The lines are encoded the same way as  ``CV_HOUGH_STANDARD``
+The lines are encoded the same way as  ``CV_HOUGH_STANDARD``.

-    :param param1: The first method-dependent parameter:
+    :param param1: First method-dependent parameter:

-        *  For the classical Hough transform it is not used (0).
+        *  For the classical Hough transform, it is not used (0).

-        *  For the probabilistic Hough transform it is the minimum line length.
+        *  For the probabilistic Hough transform, it is the minimum line length.

-        *  For the multi-scale Hough transform it is ``srn``.
+        *  For the multi-scale Hough transform, it is ``srn``.

-    :param param2: The second method-dependent parameter:
+    :param param2: Second method-dependent parameter:

-        *  For the classical Hough transform it is not used (0).
+        *  For the classical Hough transform, it is not used (0).

-        *  For the probabilistic Hough transform it is the maximum gap between line segments lying on the same line to treat them as a single line segment (that is, to join them).
+        *  For the probabilistic Hough transform, it is the maximum gap between line segments lying on the same line to treat them as a single line segment (that is, to join them).

-        *  For the multi-scale Hough transform it is ``stn``.
+        *  For the multi-scale Hough transform, it is ``stn``.

 The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
 See http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.
 See also the example in :ocv:func:`HoughLinesP` description.